tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

 ---
-title: "Setting Up Your Godot 4 MMO Project with Golang"
+title: "§1 Setting Up Your Godot 4 MMO Project with Golang"
 description: Learn the setup process for a Godot 4 MMO using a Golang backend, covering essential tools, packets, and basic server-client communication.
 redditurl:
 ---